dajde/pq_chat/README.md

 ## Client

-To run the client, you need to copy the `ks_pub` file from the keyserver working directory to the client working directory.
+To run the client, you need to copy the `ks_pub` file from the keyserver working directory to the client working directory and name it `kskey`.

-After copying the `ks_pub` file, you can run the client:
+Then you can run the client:

 ```bash
 $ ./client
 ```

-The client will prompt you to enter the server and keyserver IP addresses and ports.
+The client will prompt you to enter the key server and server IP addresses and ports.
 Then it will ask you to enter your username.